 For a practice that is supposed to be peace-inducing, meditation provokes angst for a lot of people — specifically, not knowing which variety to try or how to do it “right.”

-Below, three of the most common forms of meditation.
+Below, the experts weigh in on three of the most common forms of meditation.

-“A mantra meditation uses a word or short phrase that is repeated silently or out loud as a focal point for the mind,” explains Manjit Devgun, co-founder of Mind Coach and a meditation instructor at THE WELL.
+“A mantra meditation uses a word or short phrase that is repeated silently or out loud as a focal point for the mind,” explains Manjit Devgun, founder of the app Manjit Meditation and a meditation instructor at THE WELL.
 “This word or phrase usually derives from a sacred text that has a spiritual meaning and carries a vibrational, energetic and positive intention.”

 “There are different mantras for different states and energy that you want to cultivate,” explains Valerie Oula, Director of Vibrational Energy Healing at THE WELL.
 “Nam-myoho-renge-kyo from Nichiren Buddhism is a wonderful mantra for balancing your inner and outer world.
 You can also find mantras on Spotify to chant to — listen to several versions and see which speaks to you.”